 During deferment, you temporarily don’t have to repay the principal balance of your loan.
 In addition, depending on the type of loan you have, interest will not accrue during deferment.
 With forbearance, you may be able to stop making payments or reduce your monthly payments for up to 12 months.
 However, during forbearance interest will accrue on all of your loans.

 There are numerous situations under which you may qualify for deferment or forbearance.
 With either one, you must apply by filing a request with your loan servicer.

 Delinquency and Defaulting

 If you don’t make your monthly loan payments, you will become delinquent and risk going into default.
 You become delinquent the first day after you miss a payment.
 If you’re delinquent for at least 90 days, your loan servicer will report the problem to the three major credit bureaus.
-This will make it hard for you to do everything from borrowing money for a car to getting a cellphone plan.
+This will make it hard for you to do everything from borrowing money for a car to getting a cell phone.

 If you’re having trouble making your loan payments, contact your loan servicer as soon as possible.
 You may be able to change your repayment plan or qualify for a deferment or forbearance.

 If you fail to make a loan payment for 270 days, you’re in default.
 This will further harm your credit rating and may cause the federal government to withhold your income tax refunds and take part of your wages until the debt is paid.
 And all the time that you’re in default, interest charges and late fees will keep growing, causing your debt to become even larger.